justinyates887/blue-haired-girl-bot/README.md

 ---------------------------------------------------------------------------------------------------------------------------

 **Expected in version 4.0.0**
-- !easteregg comand that gives you a rondom easter egg fact
+- !easteregg comand that gives you a random easter egg fact
 - !random command that executes a random, non admin command.
 WHO KNOWS? :D